Syrian civil war devastates farming: U.N.

 "What we are seeing now are the consequences of the failure of the international community to unite and to resolve the political crisis after nearly two years," she told reporters at the Davos World Economic Forum.

-Refugees are flooding out of Syria, straining neighbouring countries' ability to cope.
+Refugees are flooding out of Syria, straining neighboring countries' ability to cope.
 Jordan, Lebanon and Turkey each host more than 130,000 registered refugees.

 Jordan's foreign minister told Reuters on Wednesday about 20,000 Syrian refugees had fled to Jordan in the last seven days, the fastest influx since the start of the uprising.